We are uncertain whether NSAIDs will provide pain relief for cancer-related pain in children or adolescents.

 Randomised, double-blind trials of any dose, and any route, treating cancer-related pain in children and adolescents, comparing NSAIDs with placebo or an active comparator.

 Two review authors independently assessed studies for eligibility.
 We planned to use dichotomous data to calculate risk ratio and number needed to treat for one additional event, using standard methods.
-We assessed GRADE (Grading of Recommendations Assessment, Development and Evaluation) and planned to create a 'Summary of findings' table.
+We planned to assess GRADE (Grading of Recommendations Assessment, Development and Evaluation) and planned to create a 'Summary of findings' table.